Don't you think it's somewhat ironic

 For a reason!

-It’s because they aren’t able to stand
+It’s because they aren’t able

 Never mind sit in a seat